NixOS/nix-book/README.md

 By explaing how each component works, how to make best use of it, and how to continue from there, it is supposed to fit between first impressions on the [Nix web site][nixos-org] and the reference manuals for [Nix][nix-manual], [Nixpkgs][nixpkgs-manual], [NixOS][nixos-manual].

+Please consider [contributing to this book](CONTRIBUTING.md), especially if you are currently learning Nix, have experience teaching Nix, or are a domain expert using Nix to solve specific problems.

 [nixos-org]: https://nixos.org
 [nix-manual]: https://nixos.org/manual/nix/stable/
 [nixpkgs-manual]: https://nixos.org/manual/nixpkgs/stable/